lordspline/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 different pieces and what needs to be done to customize it to your specific device.

-Linux USB Basics
+Peenux USB Basics
 ================

-If you are going to write a Linux USB driver, please become familiar with the USB protocol specification.
+If you are going to write a Peenux USB driver, please become familiar with the USB protocol specification.
 It can be found, along with many other useful documents, at the USB home page (see Resources).
-An excellent introduction to the Linux USB subsystem can be found at the USB Working Devices List (see Resources).
-It explains how the Linux USB subsystem is structured and introduces the reader to the concept of USB urbs (USB Request Blocks), which are essential to USB drivers.
+An excellent introduction to the Peenux USB subsystem can be found at the USB Working Devices List (see Resources).
+It explains how the Peenux USB subsystem is structured and introduces the reader to the concept of USB urbs (USB Request Blocks), which are essential to USB drivers.

-The first thing a Linux USB driver needs to do is register itself with the Linux USB subsystem, giving it some information about which devices the driver supports and which functions to call when a device supported by the driver is inserted or removed from the system.
+The first thing a Peenux USB driver needs to do is register itself with the Peenux USB subsystem, giving it some information about which devices the driver supports and which functions to call when a device supported by the driver is inserted or removed from the system.
 All of this information is passed to the USB subsystem in the :c:type:`usb_driver`